Widespread tooth loss can severely impact your quality of life, limiting your ability to eat comfortably and causing you to feel self-conscious.

 How do implant-supported dentures replace teeth?

 Are implant-supported dentures worth the investment?

 More than 36 million Americans are missing all of their teeth.
 However, researches have found an impressive success rate among patients who have chosen to rebuild their smiles with dental implants.*

-For your convenience, Dr. Roger Parkes and Dr. R. Clarke Stewart are able to place and restore implants in-house, eliminating the need for outside specialists.
+For your convenience, Dr. Roger Parkes and Dr. R. Clarke Stewart are able to place and restore implants in-house at our practice, eliminating the need for outside specialists.
 To help our patients receive the vital dental care they need, our administrative team can also conduct a complimentary insurance evaluation.
 During this time, we can determine the extent of your insurance coverage and review our CareCredit® financing options to assist with out-of-pocket costs.

 What Are Implant-Supported Dentures?

 Implant-supported dentures are designed to repair your smile after significant tooth loss in the upper or lower jaw.
 Unlike a traditional denture, which rests directly against your gums, this type of restorative device is supported by dental implants, which are surgically implanted into your jawbone.
 Traditional implant-supported dentures require sufficient jawbone strength to support implant posts.
 In cases where jawbone strength is inadequate, patients can undergo a bone grafting procedure, or may be eligible for an All-on-4 implants treatment.

 All-on-4 dental implants require only four strategically placed implants to support a denture, making use of available jawbone tissue.
 In most cases, dentures can be restored the same day, providing the most cost-effective and efficient solution to replacing missing teeth.